mars/episode-7/README.markdown

 Background
 ----------
-How many times can a person write web service API calls in a dependent sequence, e.g. authenticate, fetch identity, query for records, then create or update those records?
-So many variations of this theme are created everyday, frequently involving multiple services.

-I created this module to make it easy to code sequences of web service API requests interleaved with programmatic logic.
+I created this module to make it easy to code & test sequences of web service API requests interleaved with programmatic logic.
 I'm pulling the essence of [`redux-saga`](https://github.com/yelouafi/redux-saga) into the smallest, plainest surface area conceivable.